GrosSacASac/DOM99/readme.md

 ### Optimized for page-load

 By default dom99 is optimized for first page load, that means the size is small.
-(Under 2.5KB minified and gziped)

 ### HTML for mark-up, JS for logic